 Whether you are going on a Caribbean cruise or Mediterranean cruise, the list is pretty much the same.
 As long as you bring the suggested items above, you will be set for a great trip with these cruise packing tips.

-Grab one of these cruise packing checklist and you won’t forget a thing!
+Grab this cruise packing checklist and you won’t forget a thing!
+Let us know if there are other items that you suggest bringing in the comment section.